dhiltonp/pop/docs/source/book/plugable.rst

 Define "Pluggable"
 ==================

-This section deinfes what makes code plugable, some of the concepts here will be new to you, that is OK.
+This section defines what makes code pluggable, some of the concepts here will be new to you, that is OK.
 A programming paradigm cannot be created without exposing a number of concepts and terms.
 Many of these terms are explained in much greater depth later in the text.
 Knowing the basics around the